 Their house blend is made with beans from Ethiopia, Panama, Nicaragua, and Brazil.
 Espresso brewed with this blend is the one to come back for.
 Besides their coffee and Copper, Quarter Square is famous for the friendly people working there.
 The staff is always happy to explain the difference between various coffee beans they serve and help you to choose yours.
 While you sip your Copperccino, take a look around as they often have interesting merchandise by various designers, as well as cool art on the walls.

 Lamgo Coffee & Roasting

-There is no sitting area inside, but with the cozy and quiet Largo Maia de Magalhaes right outside it’s not a deal breaker.
-The walls of the small coffee shop are covered with various certificates of coffee craft proving the exceptional skills of Lamgo baristas.
-Not that you would need that extra proof after tasting their coffee.
-Lamgo’s house blend is Arabica with a hint of acidity, a bit sweet and bitter.
+There is no sitting area inside, but with the cozy and quiet Largo Maia de Magalhaes right outside it’s not a deal-breaker.
+The walls of the small coffee shop are covered with various certificates of coffee craft proving the exceptional skills of Lamgo’s baristas–not that you would need that extra proof after tasting their coffee.
+Lamgo’s house blend is arabica with a hint of acidity, a bit sweet and bitter.
 Exiting the coffee shop, check out the gigantic mesmerizing vacuum coffee makers, a true museum-worthy exhibit.